-This book is available in our bookstore.
-I requested the bookstore for both hardcopy and eBook option.
-The price for the electronic version is only \$64 (plus applicable taxes).
+This book can be purchased through our bookstore (eBook option).
+The price for the electronic version is much cheaper than the hard copy.
 The bookstore has got some cards printed up for you for purchasing it online.
 They also made it available as a direct download access code which can be purchased through the website: http://umanitoba.ca/campus/bookstore/textbooks/index.html